shynishyni/Turf_App_Api/README.md

 Description: Retrieves turfs based on latitude and longitude.

+# 🧑‍💻 How to Use
+Clone the repository:

+  git clone <repo-url>
+  cd <repo-directory>

+Install dependencies:

+  npm install

+or for Django:

+  pip install -r requirements.txt

+Run the server:

+  npm start

+or for Django:

+  python manage.py runserver

 # Turf Model Fields
 | Field Name           | Type    | Description                                            |
 | -------------------- | ------- | ------------------------------------------------------ |